Europe

 - Deterring sanctions circumvention: The EU has introduced a new listing criterion, which will allow it to sanction persons who facilitate the infringements of the prohibition against circumvention of sanctions.

-On 21 July 2022 the EU Council adopted a package of measures in response to Russia's invasion of Ukraine.
+Please click for details of the “maintenance and alignment” package which measures the EU Council adopted on 21 July 2022 in response to Russia's invasion of Ukraine.
 These new measures are intended to tighten existing economic sanctions targeting Russia, perfect their implementation and strengthen their effectiveness.

 Russian gold: This introduces a new prohibition on purchase, import or transfer of Russian-origin gold, including jewellery from 22 July 2022 onwards.